CompanyOfCyclingKnights/companyofcyclingknights.github.io/_posts/2017-05-09-second-cheque.markdown

 cover:  "/assets/sea-cadet-banner.jpg"
 ---

-## Baggy and Nigel make the trip to Chelmsford
+## Baggy and Bill make the trip to Chelmsford

-As part of our goal to get money out to our charities as quickly as possible Baggy and Nigel made the trip from London to Chelmsford to present a cheque for £333 to the Chelmsford Sea Cadets.
+As part of our goal to get money out to our charities as quickly as possible Baggy and Bill made the trip from London to Chelmsford to present a cheque for £333 to the Chelmsford Sea Cadets.

 This is part of the generous sponsorship of the people at [Canary Wharf Group